onflow/flow-ft/README.md

   - It is important that if you are making your own implementation of the fungible token interface that you cast the input to `deposit` as the type of your token.
   `let vault <- from as! @ExampleToken.Vault`
-  The interface specifies the argument as `@FungibleToken.Vault`, any resource that satisfies this can be sent to the deposit function.
-The interface checks that the concrete types match, but you'll still need to cast the `Vault` before storing it.
+  The interface specifies the argument as `@{FungibleToken.Vault}`, any resource that satisfies this can be sent to the deposit function.
+The interface checks that the concrete types match, but you'll still need to cast the `Vault` before incrementing the receiving `Vault`'s balance.
 - deposit event
     - [`FungibleToken.Deposited` event](contracts/FungibleToken.cdc#L53) from the standard
     that indicates how much was deposited and to what account the `Vault` is stored in.
       - If the `Vault` is not in account storage when the event is emitted, `to` will be `nil`.
-      - This event is emitted automatically on any deposit, so projects do not need to define and emit their own events.
+      - This event is emitted from the interface contract automatically on any deposit, so projects do not need to define and emit their own events.

 Defines Functionality for Getting Supported Vault Types
 - Some resource types can accept multiple different vault types in their deposit functions,